Ergodic measures of intermediate entropies for dynamical systems with the approximate product property: Examples

-\begin{example} In \cite{Pavlov}, Pavlov showed that there is a subshift that has tempered specification property with a specified gap function and exactly two ergodic measures of disjoint support.
+\begin{example} In \cite{Pavlov}, Pavlov showed that there is a subshift that has the tempered specification property with a specified gap function and has exactly two ergodic measures whose supports are disjoint.
 In \cite{KOR}, Kwietniak, Oprocha and Rams constructed a one-sided shift $(X_2,\sigma)$ that has tempered specification property and multiple but finitely many ergodic measures of maximal entropy.
-If $\mu_1,\mu_2$ are two distinct ergodic measures of maximal entropy for $(X_2,\sigma)$, then there is $\delta>0$ such that $B(\dfrac{\mu_1+\mu_2}{2},\delta)$ contains no ergodic measures of maximal entropy.
-So Corollary \ref{interent} is optimal.
-This example also shows that approximate product property does not imply the decomposition introduced by Climenhaga and Thompson in \cite{CT}. \end{example}
+Both examples have the approximate product property.
+We note that if $\mu_1,\mu_2$ are two distinct ergodic measures of maximal entropy for $(X_2,\sigma)$, then there is a neighborhood of $\frac{\mu_1+\mu_2}{2}$ that contains no ergodic measures of maximal entropy.
+This indicates that the conclusion of Proposition \ref{localintent} is optimal. \end{example}

-\begin{example} Let $(X_1,f_1)$ be a subshift constructed in \cite{HK} which is uniquely ergodic and of positive topological entropy.
-Let $(X,f)$ be the direct product of $(X_1,f_1)$ and the full shift.
-Then every invariant measure for $(X,f)$ is a direct product of the unique ergodic measure for $(X_1,f_1)$ and an invariant measure for the full shift.
-The system $(X,f)$ is expansive and entropy dense. $\cm(X,f)$ is non-trivial.
-But $(X,f)$ does not have ergodic measures of entropies less than $h(f_1)$. \end{example}
+\begin{example} The following example highlights the difference between entropy-denseness and entropy-genericity.
+Let $(X_0,\sigma_0)$ be a subshift constructed in \cite{HK} which is strictly ergodic and of positive topological entropy.
+Let $\sigma$ be the full shift on $\Sigma:=\{0,1\}^{\NN}$.
+Let $(X,f)$ be the direct product of $(X_0,\sigma_0)$ and $(\Sigma,\sigma)$.
+Then every invariant measure for $(X,f)$ is a direct product of the unique ergodic measure for $(X_0,\sigma_0)$ and an invariant measure for the full shift.
+The system $(X,f)$ is expansive and entropy-dense, while $\cm(X,f)$ is a Poulsen simplex.
+But $(X,f)$ does not have ergodic measures whose entropies are less than $h(X_0,\sigma_0)$. \end{example}

-\begin{example} Let $(X,f)$ be the direct product of the irrational rotation and the full shift.
-Then $(X,f)$ has gluing orbit property and is entropy expansive.
-Hence our results apply to it.
-By \cite[Section 3.5]{QS}, this system $(X,f)$ is not universal. \end{example}

-\begin{example} Let $(X,f)$ be the direct product of the irrational rotation and a quasihyperbolic toral automorphism that is central skew, i.e. that has non-diagonalizable Jordan blocks with unitary eigenvalues.
-By \cite{Lind} and \cite{Marc}, such an automorphism has tempered specification property but not specification property.
-Then $(X,f)$ has tempered gluing orbit property but it does not have tempered specification property or gluing orbit property.
-Our results still apply to it. \end{example}

-\begin{example} Note that systems with approximate product property are not necessarily invertible.
-The following is a non-symbolic example from \cite{BTV}.
-Let $X:=\mathbb{T}^2$ and

-It is shown in \cite{BTV} that $(X,f)$ has gluing orbit property. $(X,f)$ is also asymptotically entropy expansive as it is $C^\infty$ \cite[Theorem 2.2]{Buzzi}.
-Our results apply to this system. \end{example}